VinceZK/ui-message/README.md

     }
   }
 ```
-+ "msgCat" stands for message category, which is used to category messages.
++ "msgCat" stands for message category, which is used to categorize messages.
 + "msgName" is a meaningful name that identify the message in a specific category.
 + "msgText" store message short and long text in different languages.
 + In shortText, you can use placeholder "%s".